JC-Saldana/anyCodeInfo/Next/next-guide/README.md

     Initial load with rendered html, then component initialized and hidration
 - SSR: Server side rendering - (Only if you need to render a page whose data must be fetched at request time) Uses getServerSideProps
+    Slower than SSG and inefficent data caching
     HTML generated on each request, wont render until data is fetched
 - SSG: Static site generation (Default) - (If data is available ahead of users request) Uses getStaticProps and getStaticPaths
-    Build html at build-time(long build time), then reused for each request.
+    Data may become stale and hard to scale to many pages Build html at build-time(long build time), then reused for each request.
 It is fast, prerendered and optimal SEO.
     Without data (like index page without requests).
 It can later fetch and populate data with swr, while prerendering a loader
     With data (fetches with run build)